Introduction

 Learning Objectives

-Explore the themes of hope and inspiration that are embedded in the holiday of Hanukkah.
+- Explore the themes of hope and inspiration embedded in the Hanukkah holiday.

 Procedure

-1. Read the text: Read the text, written by Rabbi Jonathan Sacks for the OU, found on the source sheet.
+1. Text Study: Have students read the text on the source, written by Rabbi Jonathan Sacks for the OU.

 - How was life for Jews under Alexander the Great similar to life for Soviet Jews?